polyaxon/polyaxon/site/docs/intro/how-tos/mounting-volumes.md

 ---
 title: "How to mount volumes manually"
 sub_link: "how-tos/mounting-volumes"
-meta_title: "A guide on using a custom service for starting operations - Core Concepts"
+meta_title: "A guide on mounting volumes manually - Core Concepts"
-meta_description: "All pods managed by Polyaxon use the default service account created during the deployment of Polyaxon CE or Polyaxon Agent, however you can use specific service accounts on per operation level."
+meta_description: "While we generally recommend that users should leverage the connection interface to configure and abstract requesting and mounting volumes, it's possible to mount volumes manually."
 is_index: true
 visibility: public
 status: published